 Headliner for the night, Elvis Costello and The Attractions, had played a sell-out night at The Nag’s Head just a couple of months previous.
 However, he chose to play mainly new numbers for his Town Hall appearance – a situation that didn’t please some the crowd when some called for more recognisable numbers.
 “If you’ve got it, you can go home and listen to it.
 If you haven’t you can go out and buy it.”
 It was not the greatest tactic so late into a multi-act show.

-The situation got worst for Costello when half-way through the set, when Ian Dury’s publicist B.P Fallon threw hundreds of badges into the crowd.
+The evening got worst for Costello when half-way through the set, Ian Dury’s publicist B.P Fallon threw hundreds of badges into the crowd.
 The badges were a set of four, saying ‘Sex and’, ‘Drugs and’, etc. The Town Hall punters scrambled to collect the set while Costello played on.
-The incident did not amuse Jake Riveria was seen to physically ‘reprimand’ Fallon.
+The incident did not amuse Jake Riveria who was seen to physically ‘reprimand’ Fallon.